Radhika-Amar-Desai/Radhika-Amar-Desai/README.md

 ### Bio:

-Radhika Amar Desai is a software engineer with a passion for Data Science, Data Engineering, Python, and Frontend.
+Radhika Amar Desai is a software engineer with a passion for Data Science, Data Engineering, Python, Robotics, Machine Learning ,Computer Vision and Frontend.

 ### Streetcred: